Private equity real estate: Why (not) to invest, types of investments, top funds

 Value-added investments may need several improvements to produce better cash flow.
 These types of properties are often characterized by the following features:

-• Capital-intensive upgrades.
-Value-add property requires costly and labor-intensive renovations to attract higher-quality tenants.
+Value-add property requires costly and labor-intensive renovations to attract higher-quality tenants. - Below-market occupancy

-• Below-market occupancy.
-There is a high tenant turnover, and renters tend to avoid such properties due to poor conditions, bad location, and other issues.
+There is a high tenant turnover, and renters tend to avoid such properties due to poor conditions, bad location, and other issues. - Management issues

 Subsequently, value-add funds tend to develop properties to see profits.
-Value-add asset class can generate up to 13% annual returns as it offers higher value and generates better cash flows post-renovation.
+The value-add asset class can generate returns of up to 13% as it offers higher value and generates better cash flows post-renovation.
 However, such property involves higher risk as anticipated profit may not beat renovation expenses due to hidden issues.

 4. Opportunistic investments